 36 percent of patients in chemotherapy arm required total laryngectomy as a salvage option, while larynx could be preserved in 64 percent of the patients overall and 64 percent of the patients who were alive and free of disease.

 This study established the role of NACT followed by definite RT in advanced laryngeal cancers as an effective organ preservation strategy, without compromising overall survival.

-Another important trial to study role of induction chemotherapy in laryngeal cancers came again from the French GETTEC group.
+Another important trial to study the role of induction chemotherapy in laryngeal cancers came again from the French GETTEC group.

-The GETTEC trial in the larynx, included 68 patients of T3 laryngeal squamous cell carcinoma.
+The GETTEC trial in the larynx included 68 patients of T3 laryngeal squamous cell carcinoma.

-The trial arms were same as that in VA trial, one arm patients received total laryngectomy followed by radiotherapy and other arm patients received induction chemotherapy, followed by radiotherapy in good responders, and by total laryngectomy plus radiotherapy in poor responders.
+The trial arms were the same as that in VA trial, one arm patients received total laryngectomy followed by radiotherapy and other arm patients received induction chemotherapy, followed by radiotherapy in good responders, and by total laryngectomy plus radiotherapy in poor responders.

-|2 year DFS||2 year OS||8 year Laryngectomy-free survival|
+|2-year DFS||2 year OS||8-year Laryngectomy-free survival|

 |Induction chemo followed by Radiotherapy||62%||69%||42%|